maxstue/Website/README.md

+# Mein Portfolio

-# Typescript Starter for Gridsome
+## Typescript Starter for Gridsome

 This is a starter template for Gridsome using Typescript.
 It uses **wotan** for command line code analisys and **tslint** for integration with vscode.
 In order to work with Visual Studio Code, you'll need to install **TSLint** and **TSLint Vue** extensions for the editor.